trekhleb/micrograd-ts/README.md

 ## Micrograd

 See the 🎬 [The spelled-out intro to neural networks and back-propagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0) YouTube video for the detailed explanation of how neural networks and back propagation work.
+The video also explains in detail what the `Neuron`, `Layer`, `MLP`, and `Value` classes do.

 ## Demo